-- (1) Without limiting section 25 or 26, if the Board makes a guardianship order appointing a full or limited guardian, the Board may specify in the order that the person named as full or limited guardian or some other specified person is empowered to take such measures or actions as are specified in the order to ensure that the represented person complies with any decision of the guardian in the exercise of the powers and duties conferred by the order. - (2) Where a guardian or other person specified in the order under subsection (1) takes any measure or action specified in the order in the reasonable belief that - - (a) the measure or action is in the best interests of the represented person; and - (b) it is necessary or desirable to take that measure or action in the circumstances - the guardian or other person is not liable to any action for false imprisonment or assault or any other action, liability, claim or demand arising out of the taking of that measure or action.
+- (1) Without limiting section 25 or 26, if the Tribunal makes a guardianship order appointing a full or limited guardian, the Tribunal may specify in the order that the person named as full or limited guardian or some other specified person is empowered to take such measures or actions as are specified in the order to ensure that the represented person complies with any decision of the guardian in the exercise of the powers and duties conferred by the order. - (2) Where a guardian or other person specified in the order under subsection (1) takes any measure or action specified in the order in the reasonable belief that - (a) the measure or action is in the best interests of the represented person; and - (b) it is necessary or desirable to take that measure or action in the circumstances - the guardian or other person is not liable to any action for false imprisonment or assault or any other action, liability, claim or demand arising out of the taking of that measure or action.

-29. Urgent powers in case of unlawful detention of persons with a disability

-(1) If the Board has received information that a person with a disability - and the Board considers it necessary to do so in order to secure access to that person, the Board may empower the Public Guardian or some other person specified in the order to visit the person with a disability in the company of a police officer for the purpose of preparing a report for the Board.
+29. Urgent powers in case of unlawful detention of persons with a disability and the Tribunal considers it necessary to do so in order to secure access to that person, the Tribunal may empower the Public Guardian or some other person specified in the order to visit the person with a disability in the company of a police officer for the purpose of preparing a report for the Tribunal.